Last updated: September 2020

 If you think that any of the personal data we hold about you is wrong or incomplete you have the right to challenge it.

-We will not make a charge for handing your rights request, unless we consider it to be manifestly unfounded or excessive involving a disproportionate effort (particularly if this is repeated request).
-If you would like to exercise any of the rights outlined above, you can make it in writing by emailing [email protected].
+We will not make a charge for handing your rights request, unless we consider it to be manifestly unfounded or excessive involving a disproportionate effort (particularly if this is a repeated request).
+If you would like to exercise any of the rights outlined above, you can make it in writing by emailing [email protected]

 We will assess your request and if we decide not to act upon it or place certain restrictions on it, we will inform you of our reasons for this.